stephendade/aprilmav/README.md

 AprilMAV provides accurate (5cm-level) indoor navigation for MAVLink vehicles (ArduPilot, PX4) using AprilTags.
 This is a low-effective alternative to expensive indoor positioning systems.

+A YouTube video explaing how AprilMAV works is available from https://youtu.be/JC1D4SzYrkI.

 ## What You Need

 **Hardware:**